bcdurden/rke2-kube-vip/README.md

 ![create-network](img/create-network.png)

 #### Cloud-Config
 In Advanced Options, we inject our cloud config into the User Data field.
-In this case, we are configuring the primary VM sowe are using the main yaml spec, which can be found [here](cloud-init/cloud-init-main.yaml).
+In this case we are configuring the primary VM, so we are using the main yaml spec, which can be found [here](cloud-init/cloud-init-main.yaml).
 ![create-cloud-main](img/create-cloud-main.png)

 #### Start the VM